sirius-ms/sirius/sirius_nightsky_sdk/sirius_nightsky_sdk.openapi/docs/ProjectsApi.md

 > closeProjectSpace(projectId)

-Close project-space and remove it from application.
+Close project-space and remove it from application

 Close project-space and remove it from application.
-Project will NOT be deleted from disk.
-ATTENTION: This will cancel and remove all jobs running on this Project before closing it.
+Project will NOT be deleted from disk.  &lt;p&gt;  ATTENTION: This will cancel and remove all jobs running on this Project before closing it.
 If there are many jobs, this might take some time.

 ### Example